[InsuLearner: Free Software for Computing Insulin Pump Settings for Type 1 Diabetes]

 Overview & Motivation

 This is a follow up to my article about how I compute insulin pump settings for my son who has Type 1 diabetes using machine learning.
 In that article, I described a methodology I developed for computing insulin pump settings, but I didn’t share my underlying code due its raw state at the time.
 Since there has been significant interest in my work on this - all over the world, amazingly - I packaged up my code and released it freely for anyone to use.
-Diabetes sucks, and I hope this tool can ease the burden like it has for my family.
+Diabetes sucks, and I hope this tool can ease the burden for others like it has for my family.
 Below I discuss how to get the software, how to run it, and some analysis for understanding how to make it work on real data.

 I highly recommend reading my previous article and this entire article first before attempting to use the software I describe here.
 The reason for this is the estimated settings can be negatively affected by a variety of common data issues such as missing data, significant amounts of noise in the data, etc. So knowing the fundamentals of this approach to computing settings (first article), being able to interpret results, and recognizing potential issues with real data (this article) can be important to get good settings estimation.